-JSA286 JSA DANCE 1 Prerequisite: Application required JSA287 JSA DANCE 1 Length: Semester course
+JSA286 JSA DANCE 1 Prerequisite: Application required

+Length: Semester

 This course is designed for serious dancers and students interested in the development of dance.
 JSA Dance 1, an optional freshman course, will survey and explore the genres of modern, ballet, jazz, and tap.
 The year-long course will begin with exposure to performance skills.
 This is a performance laboratory with exercises designed to stretch the body and the imagination.
-The study of dance history and theory will be analyzed through projects, performance and written assessments.
+The study of dance history and theory will be analyzed through projects, performance, and written assessments.
 All students will be required to participate in several after-school rehearsals to prepare for class performances, the All District Extravaganza and Dance Showcase.
 The final project for the course involves the execution of dance pieces in a public performance in dance.